erikgeiser/erikgeiser.github.io/source/_posts/necromancer.md

 steghide: could not extract any data with that passphrase!
 ```

-No luck, I tried a few passphrases like "Necromancer", "necromancer", the number of crows (all black-white combinations as numbers and written out), the number of feathers, and a few variations of the last flag.
+No luck, I tried a few pass phrases like "Necromancer", "necromancer", the number of crows (all black-white combinations as numbers and written out), the number of feathers, and a few variations of the last flag.
 This seems to be a dead end, but we don't give up just yet:

 ```
 root@kali:~/ctf/necromancer# du -sh pileoffeathers.jpg